snrazavi/python-2019/README.md

 * beads-run_1.txt and displacements-run_1.txt: sample outputs for the project.

 ### Project due:
-You should submit the required files (described in project description file) in Piazza before June, 15.
+You should submit all the required files (described in the project description file atomic-nature.pdf) in Piazza before June, 15, 2019.